Plugin Developers Guide

 Follow these steps to create a plugin:

-3. Update the gatewayd_plugins.yml file with the correct information.
+2. Update the gatewayd_plugins.yml file with the correct information.

-4. Test your plugin locally using the make run target of GatewayD.
+3. Test your plugin locally using the make run target of GatewayD.

-5. Test your plugin in the CI pipeline.
+4. Test your plugin in the CI pipeline.

-6. Test your plugin using this test.yaml workflow.
+5. Test your plugin using this test.yaml workflow.

-7. Publish your plugin to GitHub using this release.yaml workflow and this Makefile.
+6. Publish your plugin to GitHub using this release.yaml workflow and this Makefile.

 In the following sections, each step is described in more detail.

-This is the structure of the template:
+This is the structure of the generated directory with the scaffold command:

 .